AprilArcus/marginalia/README.md

 referenced [Trần Xuân Trường](http://truongtx.me/about.html) ([@mr_truong_tx](https://twitter.com/mr_truong_tx))'s [implementation]
 (http://truongtx.me/2014/08/06/using-watchify-with-gulp-for-fast-browserify-build/)
-in de-babelizing Mitchel's over-clever technique of storing the browserify object in a closure.
+as I vascillated on Mitchel clever-but-maybe-too-clever? technique of storing the browserify object in a closure.

 These resources were also helpful: